-How can you use multimedia to strengthen your press release and improve pick up?
+How can you use multimedia to strengthen your news release and improve pick up?

-It’s been established for several years that press releases with multimedia get more attention.
-Our brains love visual information, so press releases with good quality images get noticed, clicked on, and used at a higher rate than those without.
+It’s been established for several years that news releases with multimedia get more attention.
+Our brains love visual information, so news releases with good quality images get noticed, clicked on, and used at a higher rate than those without.